CrazyRocks/python-pinterest/README.rst

               sdk_client_id=None):
 """
 Creates a Pin

-:param board_id: The ID of the board to pin onto (must be owned by the user
+param board_id: The ID of the board to pin onto (must be owned by the user

-:param description: The text description for the Pin
+param description: The text description for the Pin

-:param source_url: The URL from which the Pin's image was returned
+param source_url: The URL from which the Pin's image was returned

-:param place: The place at which to tag the pin
+param place: The place at which to tag the pin

-:param share_facebook: Whether or not the user wants to share this Pin on Facebook (defaults False)
+param share_facebook: Whether or not the user wants to share this Pin on Facebook (defaults False)

-:param share_twitter: Whether or not the user wants to share this Pin on Twitter (defaults False)
+param share_twitter: Whether or not the user wants to share this Pin on Twitter (defaults False)

-:param image_url: The URL of the image to use for the Pin, if it is not uploaded directly
+param image_url: The URL of the image to use for the Pin, if it is not uploaded directly

-:param image: The image to use for this Pin as a stream of bytes
+param image: The image to use for this Pin as a stream of bytes

-:param method: The method that created the pin (defaults to api_sdk)
-               [android, android_tablet, api_other, api_sdk, bad, bookmarklet, button, email, extension, ipad, iphone, scraped, unknown, uploaded]
+param method: The method that created the pin (defaults to api_sdk) (android, android_tablet, api_other, api_sdk, bad, bookmarklet, button, email, extension, ipad, iphone, scraped, unknown, uploaded)

-:param sdk_client_id: The original client id of an application that made an SDK request
+param sdk_client_id: The original client id of an application that made an SDK request

-:return: The created Pin object
+return: The created Pin object
 """

-def getBoardPins(self, board_id=None):
+def getBoardPins(self,
+		 board_id=None):
 """
 Gets the Pins of a specific Board

-:param board_id: The Board ID
+param board_id: The Board ID

-:return: List of Pins for a specific Board
+return: List of Pins for a specific Board
 """

-def getDomain(self, domain_name=None):
+def getDomain(self,
+	      domain_name=None):
 """
 Gets a Domain's info

-:param domain_name: The Domain name
+param domain_name: The Domain name

-:return: A Domain object
+return: A Domain object
 """

-def getDomainPins(self, domain_name=None):
+def getDomainPins(self,
+                  domain_name=None):
 """
 Gets the Pins for a specific Domain

-:param domain_name: The Domain's name
+param domain_name: The Domain's name

-:return: A list of Pins for a specific Domain
+return: A list of Pins for a specific Domain
 """

-def getPinComments(self, pin_id=None):
+def getPinComments(self,
+                   pin_id=None):
 """
 Gets the comments for a specific Pin

-:param pin_id: The Pin ID
+param pin_id: The Pin ID

-:return: A list of Comments for the specific Pin
+return: A list of Comments for the specific Pin
 """

-def getMyInformation(self):
+def getMyInformation(self
+                    ):
 """
 Gets the User details for the authenticated User

-:return: A User object
+return: A User object
 """

-def getMyBoards(self):
+def getMyBoards(self
+               ):
 """
 Gets the Boards for the authenticated User

-:return: List of Boards for the authenticated User
+return: List of Boards for the authenticated User
 """

 =====
 Using
 =====

-The library provides a Python wrapper around the Pinterest API and the Pinterest data model.

 -----
 Model